 Romance fraud is emotional abuse with financial consequences and banks are on the front line.

-Behind every fraudulent transfer is a story of manipulation, grooming, and emotional coercion.
+Behind every fraudulent transfer is a story of manipulation, grooming, and emotional coercion (Romance Abuse).
 Victims aren’t making poor decisions.
 They’re being controlled.

 This day calls on banks, building societies, fintech platforms, and payment processors to spot the signs, respond with empathy, and interrupt the abuse, without compounding the trauma.